-- (a) Water Supply: Raw water will be sourced from the seasonal Nobsin River and diverted by a permanent weir into an OCR.
-The OCR is essentially one of the mine pits excavated early and designed to hold sufficient water for the project on an annual basis. - (b) Power Supply: A heavy-fuel oil (HFO) power station will be constructed at the process plant by an independent power provider under a build-own-operate agreement.
-Eleven kV aerial transmission lines will be constructed from the power station to the TSF, OCR, accommodation camp, and the mining contractor's area.

-(c) Offices and Accommodation: The existing 76-bed camp will be augmented by a new 18-bed private room accommodation block for senior staff.
+- (a) Water Supply: Raw water will be sourced from the seasonal Nobsin River during a portion of each wet season and diverted by a permanent weir into an OCR.
+The OCR is essentially one of the mine pits excavated early and designed to hold sufficient water for the project on an annual basis.
+The amount of water that will be harvested each year will be a minor portion of the streamflow and will not negatively impact downstream users. - (b) Power Supply: A heavy-fuel oil (HFO) power station will be constructed at the process plant by an independent power provider under a build-own-operate agreement.
+Overhead transmission lines of 11kV will be constructed from the power station to the TSF, OCR, accommodation camp, and the mining contractor's area. - (c) Offices and Accommodation: The existing 76-bed camp will be augmented by a new 18-bed private room accommodation block for senior staff.
 A fully functioning kitchen and dining facility are in place and are operated by a catering and accommodation service provider.
 All offices and communication systems are in place and will require minimal upgrading.